Nuggets vs. Timberwolves odds, prediction, time: 2026 NBA playoff picks, April 23 best bets by proven model

 SportsLine's model reveals its Denver Nuggets vs. Minnesota Timberwolves Game 3 picks

 Game 3 of Nuggets vs. Timberwolves in the first round of the 2026 NBA playoffs is set for Thursday after the Nuggets dropped one on their home court and the Timberwolves evened the series 1-1.
 The Nuggets, however, remain the series favorites at FanDuel Sportsbook at -210.
 Minnesota hopes to take a commanding 3-1 series lead with the next two games on home court.
-Aaron Gordon is listed as probable for the Nuggets, while Anthony Edwards is listed as questionable for the Timberwolves.
+Aaron Gordon (calf) is listed as questionable for the Nuggets, while Anthony Edwards (knee) is questionable for the Timberwolves.

 Tipoff is at 9:30 p.m.
 ET at the Target Center in Minneapolis.
-The latest Nuggets vs. Timberwolves odds have Denver as a 2.5-point favorite at FanDuel Sportsbook, while the over/under for total points scored is 234.5.
+The latest Nuggets vs. Timberwolves odds have Denver as a 1.5-point favorite at FanDuel Sportsbook, while the over/under for total points scored is 232.5.
 Before making any Timberwolves vs. Nuggets picks, check out the Nuggets vs. Timberwolves predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.